 When you’re choosing to decrease the levels of histamine in your diet, it’s just that: decreasing.
 It is simply impossible (and actually unnecessary) to try to eliminate histamines.
 They’re everywhere.
-However, reducing your intake of histamine along with combining foods that are high in histamine with other foods can help reduce your histamine load.
-Use this list to help you lower your histamine load.
+However what you can do, and should focus on, is reducing your intake of high histamine foods along with combining foods that are low in histamine with other foods can help break down and clear histamine from the body.
+Use this list to help lower your histamine load.

 Foods That Contain Low Histamine Levels – Eat These!

-For those on a Low Histamine Diet, be sure to increase these foods in your regular meals.
+For those on a Low Histamine Diet, be sure to increase these foods with low histamine in your regular meals.
 Notice the emphasis on fresh in this list.

 - Fresh Meat (cooled, frozen, or fresh)

 - Chicken (skinned and fresh)